Where Can I Get My Free Credit Score?

 Penfed (if bank account holder)

-Transunion Options
+Transunion FICO Options

 Bank of America (if you're an account holder)